UKCloud/AzureStack/Operators/PowerShell/modules/MarketplaceManagement/README.md

 > [!IMPORTANT]
 > You might need to force the latest module by running
-> ```powershell
+> ```PowerShell
 > Install-Module -Name AzureStack -RequiredVersion 1.3 -AllowClobber -Force -Verbose
 > ```

 ## How to install it

-There is a installmodules.ps1 script that will install your modules.
+There is a InstallModules.ps1 script that will install your modules.

 ## How to use it